X-Men (film): Plot

-In 1944 Nazi-occupied Poland, fourteen-year-old Erik Lehnsherr is separated from his parents upon entering the Auschwitz concentration camp.
+In 1944 Nazi-occupied Poland, 14-year-old Erik Lehnsherr is separated from his parents upon entering the Auschwitz concentration camp.
 While attempting to reach them, he causes a set of metal gates to bend toward him because of his mutant ability to generate magnetic fields.
-Still, he is knocked out by guards.
+Still, he is knocked unconscious by guards.

-In the present day, U.S. Senator Robert Kelly attempts to pass a "Mutant Registration Act" in Congress, which would force mutants to reveal their identities and abilities.
-Nearby, telepathic mutant Charles Xavier sees Lehnsherr, who now goes by the name "Magneto", in attendance and is concerned with how he will respond to the Registration Act.
+In the 2000s, U.S. Senator Robert Kelly attempts to pass a "Mutant Registration Act" in Congress, which would force mutants to reveal their identities and abilities.
+The telepathic mutant Charles Xavier is concerned about how Lehnsherr, who now goes by the name "Magneto", will respond to the Registration Act.

-In Meridian, Mississippi, seventeen-year-old Marie accidentally puts her boyfriend into a coma after kissing him, because of her mutant ability to absorb the power and life force of others.
+In Meridian, Mississippi, 17-year-old Marie accidentally puts her boyfriend into a coma after kissing him, because of her mutant ability to absorb the life force and powers of others.
 Adopting the name "Rogue", she flees to Alberta, where she meets Logan, also known as "Wolverine", a mutant with superhuman healing abilities and metal claws that protrude from between his knuckles.
 Sabretooth, a member of Magneto's Brotherhood of Mutants, attacks them on the road, but two members of Xavier's X-Men, Cyclops and Storm, save them.
-Logan and Rogue are brought to Xavier's school for mutants in Westchester County, New York.
+Logan and Rogue are brought to Xavier's school for mutants in New York state.
 Believing that Magneto is interested in capturing Logan, Xavier asks him to stay while he investigates the matter.
-Meanwhile, Rogue enrolls in the school as a new pupil and develops a crush on cryokinetic mutant Bobby Drake.
+Meanwhile, Rogue enrolls in the school and develops a crush on the cryokinetic mutant Bobby Drake.

-Brotherhood members Toad and Mystique abduct Senator Kelly, bringing him to their hideout on the uncharted island of Genosha.
+Brotherhood members Toad and Mystique abduct Senator Kelly, bringing him to their hideout on the island of Genosha.
 Magneto uses Kelly as a test subject for a machine powered by his magnetic abilities that generates a field of radiation, which induces mutations in normal humans.
 Taking advantage of his newfound mutation, Kelly later escapes.
 Rogue visits Logan during the night while he is having a nightmare.
 Startled, he accidentally stabs her, but she manages to absorb his healing ability and recover.
 Mystique, disguised as Drake, later convinces Rogue that Xavier is angry with her and that she must leave the school.
 Xavier uses his mutant-locating machine Cerebro to find Rogue at a train station, and the X-Men go to retrieve her.
 Meanwhile, Mystique enters Cerebro and sabotages it.